 strategies that will result in significant emissions reductions in the

-near-term.
-These strategies include reducing emissions of short-term climate forcers, such as black carbon, methane, and tropospheric ozone.
-Under normal operation, methane emissions from the average Australian wood heater in Sydney, Perth and Brisbane will cause more global warming over a 100-year timespan than heating the same house with gas or a reverse cycle airconditioner.
-The problem, as explained by the IGSD, is that the world's climate might reach a tipping point in substantially less than 100 years.
-Over a 50 year timespan, the average Australian wood heater will cause more global warming than gas or reverse cycle electric heating, even if the wood is from a sustainable source.
-Environmental Sustainabilty - Logs Have Life Inside The Federal Department of Environment Brochure explains:"What people often don't know, is that collecting logs for firewood can harm animals, birds and other creatures living and feeding inside.
+The Federal Department of Environment Brochure explains:"What people often don't know, is that collecting logs for firewood can harm animals, birds and other creatures living and feeding inside.
 Hollow logs provide a safe and warm place for animals to hide in and raise families.
 Birds make nests in hollow trees.
 Insects, like the stag beetle, feed on dead wood to survive.
 Many birds, reptiles and mammals in turn need to eat insects for their survival.
 Sadly, not enough people know that logs have life inside, meaning many types of animals and plants are disappearing when their homes are burnt for firewood."
 Collecting dead wood for firewood affects many different types of creatures: birds, mammals, reptiles,amphibians, invertebrates and fungi.

 |